-Our offices are closed but all services continue to be provided by staff who are working remotely .
+Our offices are open but some services continue to be provided by staff who are working remotely .
 We are continually updating the resources on this page.
 Please check back for new information and resources as they become available.

 Our priority is the safety and health of our clients, families, staff, volunteers and partners.
 With the escalating situation surrounding COVID-19, we are implementing protocols and policies at Child Advocates of Fort Bend (see below).
 Beginning Tuesday, March 17 and effective through June 1, our building will officially be closed and staff will work remotely.
 We will be available for emergency interviews with a skeleton crew and safeguards for the children and families.
 We will continue to assess the situation and determine if these protocols and policies should be adjusted and/or extended.
 We all will be reachable by phone or email during regular business hours.

 Stay healthy and safe.